Yash-S07/Toxic-Comment-Classifier/README.md

 ## Project Structure
 Data Preprocessing: Convert text data into vectors using TextVectorization.

 Pipeline: Utilize a data pipeline with the MCSHBAP method: Map, Cache, Shuffle, Batch, and Prefetch.

 Model Architecture: Build a Sequential model using embedding layers, LSTM, and dense layers.

 Evaluation: Measure the performance of the model using precision and recall metrics.
-Data Preprocessing
-We use TextVectorization to create vectors from the training data.
-The maximum number of features is set to 100,000.

 ## Pipeline
 The data pipeline leverages the MCSHBAP method:

 Map: Apply transformations to the dataset.

 Cache: Cache the data to improve performance by avoiding the recomputation of data.

 Shuffle: Shuffle the dataset to ensure that the model does not learn any order dependencies.

 Batch: Batch the data to allow the model to process multiple samples simultaneously.

 Prefetch: Prefetch data to prevent bottlenecks by loading data while the model is training.